Lava-Pals/bl-unofficial-docs/content/guides/ultevents/Finding any Component in scene.md

 ![[ObjectPathMethod.png]]

-This method is allows us to pass in any component, and returns out a **path** to it separated out by slashes.

 Feed the return value from `FindObjectOfType` into `ObjectPath`.
 Since there's no way to cast `Object` to `Component` in UltEvents, you'll need the to use the Debug menu to do this.

 > [!info] See [[Using GetComponent in UltEvents#Using GetComponent with methods that don't take a generic Component (THE RED)]] for info on exploiting the debug menu for this purpose!

 ![[ObjectPathWithTheRed.png]]

-The paths returned by `ObjectPath` look something like this:
-- `Spawnable [0]/Art/Main`
-- `ObjectPathTest/[0]/Grips/BoxGrip`

-Or in our case with the Player Marker, it should look something like this in most of SLZ's scenes:
+Or in our case with the Player Marker, the path we are given will look like this in most of SLZ's scenes:
 - `//-----ENVIRONMENT/Player Marker`

 This is perfect!
 Now that we have an exact path to the player marker, we can feed it into `Transform.Find` to convert our path into a Transform, then parent underneath it to get the location of the Player Marker.

-To tell `Transform.Find` to search under the **root of our scene**, we need to add `/` to the start of the path.
-This is very important!
+As described in the [[ObjectPathExtensions]] guide, we will use `string.Format` to add a `/` to the start of the path.
+This'll tell `Transform.Find` to look underneath the root of the scene, and is very important!

-We can achieve this by using the `string.Format` method.
-Feed the return value from ObjectPath into `string.Format`, and then type `/{0}`.
-The method is going to replace `{0}` with whatever we tell it to.

-Now that our path is correct, feeding it into `Transform.Find` will give us the Transform!

-The following example will show the final logic being used to locate a player marker in the scene, parent something underneath it, and then recenter:
+The following example will show the final logic being used to locate a player marker in the scene, parent something underneath it, and then re-center:

 ![[FullLogic.png]]

+In summary:

+1. Use [`GetType`](https://learn.microsoft.com/en-us/dotnet/api/system.type.gettype) to Retrieve the `PlayerMarker` type.
+2. Use the type to find the first `PlayerMarker` component in the scene.
+3. Use [[ObjectPathExtensions|ObjectPath]] to get the path of the `PlayerMarker` (example return value: `Gameplay/Player Marker`).
+4. Use [`string.Format`](https://learn.microsoft.com/en-us/dotnet/api/system.string.format) to add a `/` to the start of our path.
+5. Use [`Transform.Find`](https://docs.unity3d.com/ScriptReference/Transform.Find.html) to get our `Transform` from its path.
+Adding a `/` to the front means that we'll search under the root of the scene, instead of underneath the Transform we provide!
+6. Use [`SetParent`](https://docs.unity3d.com/ScriptReference/Transform.SetParent.html) to re-parent underneath the Player Marker.
+7. Use [`SetLocalPositionAndRotation`](https://docs.unity3d.com/ScriptReference/Transform.SetLocalPositionAndRotation.html) to re-center in the middle of the Player Marker.